Public folders in Office 365 and Exchange Online

-We recommend that you don’t use Outlook’s PST export feature to migrate public folders to Exchange Online.
-Exchange online public folder mailbox growth is managed using an auto-split feature that splits the public folder mailbox when it exceeds size quotas.
+We recommend that you don’t use Outlook’s PST export feature to migrate public folders to Office 365 and Exchange Online.
+Office 365 public folder mailbox growth is managed using an auto-split feature that splits the public folder mailbox when it exceeds size quotas.
 Auto-split can’t handle the sudden growth of public folder mailboxes when you use PST export to migrate your public folders and you may have to wait for up to two weeks for auto-split to move the data from the primary mailbox.
-We recommend that you use the cmdlet-based instructions in Migrate Legacy Public Folder to Exchange Online to migrate your public folders.
+We recommend that you use the cmdlet-based instructions in Migrate legacy public folders to Office 365 and Exchange Online to migrate your public folders.
 However, if you’ve elected to do a PST migration and have run into an issue where the primary mailbox is full, you have two options for recovering the PST migration:

 Wait for the auto-split to move the data from the primary mailbox.
 This may take up to two weeks.
 However, all the public folders in a completely filled public folder mailbox won’t be able to receive new content until the auto-split completes.